 - Car manufacturing defects

 Elements of a Wrongful Death Claim

 Every state has some form of a wrongful death statute on the books.
-While all of these laws have similarities, it is important to know the specific laws in your state to verify filing deadlines and other requirements.
+While all these laws have similarities, it is vital to know the specific laws in your state.
+You can verify statute of limitations filing deadlines and other requirements.

 Typically, a state's wrongful death statute will require you to show several common elements.
-Michigan's wrongful death statute is typical of what a grieving family must prove in order to win a wrongful death lawsuit:
+This includes showing the at-fault driver breached their duty of care and caused the auto accident, resulting in the decedent's death.
+Michigan's wrongful death statute is typical of what a grieving family must prove to win a wrongful death lawsuit:

 - Another driver caused an accident that resulted in the death of your family member or loved one;

-- The other driver acted negligently, wrongfully, or was otherwise at fault in causing the accident;
+- The driver acted negligently, wrongfully, or was otherwise at fault for causing the accident;

 - The deceased family member is survived by a spouse, child, or other dependents or beneficiaries; and

-- There are monetary damages as a result of your loved one's death.
-(Damages can include both monetary and non-monetary damages, in some states).
+- There are monetary damages as a result of your loved one's death

-In order to have standing to file a wrongful death lawsuit, you typically must be an immediate family member such as a spouse, child, or parent of the deceased.
-Oftentimes, the personal representative of the estate will be responsible for filing the suit on behalf of the deceased's estate and family members, but not every state has this requirement.
-For more information about how this process works, be sure to consult an attorney in your state.
+In order to have standing (the legal right) to file a wrongful death lawsuit, you typically must be an immediate family member, such as a surviving spouse, child, or parent of the deceased person.
+Frequently, the personal representative of the estate will be responsible for filing the suit on behalf of the decedent's estate and family members.
+But not every state has this requirement.
+For more information about how this process works, consult a wrongful death attorney in your state.